GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Experiments

 Table~\ref{table:3dhp} further compares our GraphMLP against previous state-of-the-art single-frame methods on cross-dataset scenarios.
 We only train our model on the Human3.6M dataset and test it on the MPI-INF-3DHP dataset.
 The results show that our approach obtains the best results in all scenes and all metrics, consistently surpassing other methods.
 This verifies the strong generalization ability of our approach to unseen scenarios.

 \textbf{Comparison with Video-based Methods.} As shown in Table~\ref{table:video}, our method achieves outstanding performance against video-based methods in both CPN and GT inputs.
 The proposed method surpasses our baseline model (\emph{i.e.}, MLP-Mixer~\cite{mlpmixer}) by a large margin of 4.6 $mm$ (10\% improvements) with CPN inputs and 4.9 $mm$ (14\% improvements) with GT inputs.
 These results further demonstrate the effectiveness of our GraphMLP, which combines MLPs and GCNs to learn better skeleton representations.
-Compared with the most related work, Poseformer~\cite{poseformer}, a self-attention based architecture, our GraphMLP, such a self-attention free architecture, improves the results from 31.3 $mm$ to 30.3 $mm$ with GT inputs (3\% improvements).
-Besides, our simple video representation, which uses a single linear layer to encode temporal information instead of being specifically designed for temporal enhancement like previous works~\cite{videopose,chen2021anatomy,poseformer}, is also capable of performing well.
+Compared with the most related work, Poseformer~\cite{poseformer}, a self-attention-based architecture, our GraphMLP, such a self-attention free architecture, improves the results from 31.3 $mm$ to 30.3 $mm$ with GT inputs (3\% improvements).
+Besides, our simple video representation, which uses a single linear layer to encode temporal information instead of being designed explicitly for temporal enhancement like previous works~\cite{videopose,chen2021anatomy,poseformer}, is also capable of performing well.
 This indicates that our method can alleviate the issue of video redundancy by compressing the video information into a single vector, leading to impressive results.

-Table~\ref{table:poseformer} further reports the comparison of computational costs with Poseformer~\cite{poseformer} in different input frames.
-Surprisingly, our method requires only 22\% FLOPs (356M vs. 1625M) while achieving better performance.
-Note that \cite{poseformer} does not report the result of the 243-frame model since the training is difficult and time-consuming, where it requires 4874M FLOPs.
-In contrast, our method requires only $14 \times$ fewer FLOPs and offers negligible parameters and FLOPs gains in the sequence length, which allows it easy to deploy in real-time applications and has great potential for better results with a large input frame.
-These results show that our GraphMLP in video reaches competitive performance with fewer computational costs and can serve as a strong baseline for video-based 3D human pose estimation.
+Table~\ref{table:poseformer} further reports the comparison of parameters, FLOPs, and MPJPE with PoseFormer~\cite{poseformer}, MixSTE~\cite{mixste}, STCFormer~\cite{stcformer}, and MotionAGFormer~\cite{motionagformer} in different input frames.
+Surprisingly, compared with PoseFormer, our method requires only 22\% FLOPs (356M vs. 1625M) while achieving better performance.
+Although MixSTE, STCFormer, and MotionAGFormer achieve better performance with the 243-frame model, they respectively require $779 \times$ (356M vs. 277248M), $ 439\times$ (356M vs. 156215M), and $437 \times$ (356M vs. 155634M) more FLOPs than ours, which leads to a time-consuming training process and difficulties in deployment.
+Note that our method offers negligible FLOPs gains in the sequence length, which allows it easy to deploy in real-time applications and has great potential for better results with longer sequences.
+These results demonstrate that our GraphMLP in video reaches competitive performance with fewer computational costs and can serve as a strong baseline for video-based 3D human pose estimation.